 There are so many beads to choose from because you can weave any kind or size of bead on the Mirrix loom.
 The variety of warp coils accommodates this large selection of possible beads that can be woven on a Mirrix.
 Even some of the new bead shapes like the Tilas can be woven on a Mirrix.
 You can also mix bead sizes and shapes.
 We find that when the beads we want to use are slightly different sizes it is best to alternate them both in a row and then again in the following row.
 It is like putting together a puzzle.
 One of our Affinity bracelets uses Tila beads and size 8/0 seed beads.
 The Tila beads take up twice the width of the seed beads, so we set the warp twice as far apart where the Tilas will be placed.
 We wove a row of six size 8/0 seed beads to begin, but the middle two seed beads did not have a warp between them so that for the next row we could weave two seed beads, one Tila bead, two seed beads.
 The next row was two seed beads, then you sew through the second Tila hole and then two more seed beads.

 This just illustrates the fact that you can allow your beads to determine how your piece will be woven.
 There is a lot of room for experimentation.
-I think the habit with bead loom weaving in the past has been to rigidly stick to one size and one kind of bead using a variety of colors and finishes to create the pattern.
+I think the habit with bead loom weaving in the past was to rigidly stick to one size and one kind of bead using a variety of colors and finishes to create the pattern.
 We like that too.

 Speaking of Delicas, they and the equivalent Toho Treasure were designed for bead loom weaving.
 They provide a much more fluid surface than round seed beads and play with light differently because they are curved in only one direction (because they are cylinder shaped) and not rounded like regular seed beads which reflect light in a bunch of directions.
 The cylinder beads retain a sharper sense of color and shine and evenness.
 But that is not always your desired result.
 Sometimes the round seed beads are the right choice.